tymyrddin/blue/source/docs/soc/siem/cd/cybercorp2.md

 ## Scenario

 After a cybersecurity incident, CyberCorp's management decided to purchase and deploy EDR (Endpoint Detection and Response) solution.
-EDR agents were installed on all workstations and servers and forwarded telemetry to a centralized Threat Hunting platform.
+EDR agents were installed on all workstations and servers and forwarded telemetry to a centralised Threat Hunting platform.

 The company has also hired a security blue team of highly qualified analysts to build a threat detection process using the Threat Hunting approach.
 You will have to try on the role of a threat hunter, who decided to verify the hypothesis about one of the attacker's persistence techniques.